wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

 *   Heading: inserted, on 7 October 2011, by [section 18][401] of the Trade Marks Amendment Act 2011 (2011 No 71).

-##### 134F Enforcement officer or member of Police may apply for search warrant
+##### 134F Enforcement officer or constable may apply for search warrant

-*   (1) An enforcement officer or a member of the Police may apply for a search warrant to search a place or thing.
+*   (1) An enforcement officer or a constable may apply for a search warrant to search a place or thing.

-    (2) Any District Court Judge, Justice of the Peace, Community Magistrate, or any Registrar of a District Court (not being a member of the Police) (the_issuing officer_) may, on an application by an enforcement officer or a member of the Police, issue a search warrant to search a place or thing if the issuing officer is satisfied that there are reasonable grounds for believing that---
+    (2) Any District Court Judge, Justice of the Peace, Community Magistrate, or any Registrar of a District Court (not being a constable) (the_issuing officer_) may, on an application by an enforcement officer or a constable, issue a search warrant to search a place or thing if the issuing officer is satisfied that there are reasonable grounds for believing that---

     *   (a) an offence under this Act has been, or is being, committed at the place or involving the thing; or